-- Demand-pull Inflation: Demand-pull inflation occurs when the aggregate demand for goods is more than the aggregate supply.
-When too much money chases few goods, suppliers raise the prices in order to benefit from the rising demand.
+- Demand-pull Inflation: Demand-pull inflation occurs when the aggregate demand for goods exceeds the aggregate supply.
+When too much money chases a few goods, suppliers raise the prices to benefit from the rising demand.

 - Cost-push Inflation: Cost-push inflation is a scenario where the increase in the prices of factors of production leads to a significant increase in the cost of the goods, thus prompting suppliers to raise the prices.

-The fall in the Inflation rate is not always considered as Deflation.
-A decline in inflation rate, such as from around 10% – 15% to 4% – 5% is termed as Disinflation.
-Disinflation is different from Deflation because inflation rate during disinflation is still positive even after falling dramatically.
+People do not always consider a decrease in the inflation rate as deflation.
+A decline in the inflation rate, such as from around 10% – 15% to 4% – 5%, is termed Disinflation.
+Disinflation is different from Deflation because the inflation rate during disinflation is still positive even after falling dramatically.

 Below is the top 6 difference between Inflation vs Deflation

 Both Inflations vs Deflation are popular choices in the market; let us discuss some of the major differences: